-- After 7.5 102 years, soft and collinear singularities in gauge theories amplitudes are still a fertile field of study.
-A definitive solution may be at hand. - \checkmark We are probing the all-order structure of the nonabelian exponent. - ✓ All-order results constrain, test and complement fixed-order calculations. - ✓ Understanding singularities has phenomenological applications through resummation. - \Rightarrow Factorization theorems \Rightarrow Evolution equations \Rightarrow Exponentiation. - ✓ Sudakov factorization \Rightarrow soft-gluon resummation. - ✓ Multiparton processes require anomalous dimension matrices. - A simple dipole formula may encode all infrared singularites for any massless gauge theory, a natural generalization of the planar limit.
-The study of possible corrections to the dipole formula is under way. - The high-energy limit of the dipole formula provides insights into Reggeization and beyond, at least for divergent contributions to the amplitude. - Leading logarithmic Reggeization is proved for generic color representations exchanged in the t channel, and for any number of partons in Multi-Regge kinematics. - Regge factorization generically breaks down at NNLL, with computable corrections. - The high-energy limit further constrains quadrupole corrections to the dipole formula: no known examples survive.
+- A definitive solution of the problem of infrared divergences of (massless) gauge theory amplitudes may be at hand. - \checkmark We are probing the all-order structure of the nonabelian exponent. - ✓ All-order results constrain, test and complement fixed-order calculations. - ✓ Understanding singularities has phenomenological applications through resummation. - Factorization theorems determine the all-order structures through evolution equations - A simple dipole formula may encode all infrared singularites for any massless gauge theory, a natural generalization of the planar limit. - Final The study of possible corrections to the dipole formula is under way. - The high-energy limit of the dipole formula provides insights into Reggeization and beyond, at least for divergent contributions to the amplitude. - Leading logarithmic Reggeization is proved for generic color representations exchanged in the t channel, and for any number of partons in Multi-Regge kinematics. - Regge factorization generically breaks down at NNLL, with computable corrections which may be related to Regge cuts in the angular momentum plane. - The high-energy limit further constrains quadrupole corrections to the dipole formula: no known examples survive.